GraninNikita/DVA-C02/README.md

     - `dynamodb:Attributes` - Filters access by attribute (field or column) names of the table
     - `dynamodb:LeadingKeys` - Filters access by the partition key of the table
     - `dynamodb:ReturnValues` - Filters access by the ReturnValues parameter of request.
 Contains one of the
-      following: "ALL_OLD", "UPDATED_OLD","ALL_NEW","UPDATED_NEW", or "NONE"
+      following: "ALL_OLD", "UPDATED_OLD", "ALL_NEW", "UPDATED_NEW", or "NONE"
     - `dynamodb:Select` - Filters access by the Select parameter of a Query or Scan request
 - DAX - solves **hot key** problem.
 In-memory cache for DynamoDB.
 Does not require any changes in application.
 5 min TTL by default.
 SECURE.